famndox/P4-James-Angels/README.md

 	3. Number of Stories: 2838
 	4. Char Count:
 	5. Format: .csv
-	6. Cultures: 57 referenced from Albanian to Zimbabwean
+	6. Cultures: 65 referenced from Albanian to Zimbabwean [Keshia MAP]

+## Building a Text Generator Model

 ---